Patacode/gitignore-template-generator/README.md

 for more details.

-You might be interested in the [local templating](DOCUMENTATION.md#local-templating) feature for example 🙂 Which allows you to generate gitignore templates from the local file system.
+You might be interested in the [local templating](DOCUMENTATION.md#local-templating) feature—which allows you to generate gitignore templates from your local file system—for example.

 Examples: